Resources

 Recreation Opportunities

-League members bowl on Tuesday evenings at 6:30 p.m. at the Quad City Entertainment Center, 4401 44th Avenue, Moline.
-Call (309)517-1158 for more information.
+League members bowl on Tuesday evenings at 6:30 p.m. at the Quad City Entertainment Center.
 The bowlers have a variety of mental and physical disabilities.

 Email: davenportchallengerleague@gmail.com